-- Contracts between the sponsor or sponsor's representative and the investigator - Qualifications and experience of the investigator's team in the considered clinical area - Documentation describing the distribution of duties and functions for the conduct of the trial - Compatibility of the workload of the investigator and the staff with the requirements of the study - Organisation of the site for the study (organisation chart, specific training, specific equipment, specific procedures) - Compliance with the planned time schedule for the study - Correct implementation of the correct versions of the protocol and its amendments
+- a.
+Contracts between the sponsor or sponsor's representative and the investigator - b.
+Qualifications and experience of the investigator's team in the considered clinical area - c.
+Documentation describing the distribution of duties and functions for the conduct of the trial - d.
+Compatibility of the workload of the investigator and the staff with the requirements of the study - e.
+Organization of the site for the study(organization chart, specific training, specific equipment, specific procedures) - f.
+Compliance with the planned time schedule for the study - g.
+Correct implementation of the correct versions of the protocol and its amendments